 By Anthony Coker, Senior Vice President, MIDEL Americas

 Our power networks are expected to be reliable, efficient and resilient.
 It’s an expectation so taken for granted that when a system failure does occur, the shock is palpable.
-The recent near-failure of the Texas grid (see, for example, “Four minutes from a One Trillion Dollar catastrophe”) is a vivid example of what can happen when power networks turn out to be more fragile than we thought.
+The recent near-failure of the Texas grid is a vivid example of what can happen when power networks turn out to be more fragile than we thought.
 The Electric Reliability Council of Texas (ERCOT) reported that recent demand for Texas energy peaked at 69,000 megawatts at its greatest height, which was greater than its planned worst-case scenario.
 “None of their scenarios envisioned that we could possibly have over 30,000 megawatts of outages at the same time,” Dr. Daniel Cohan, an associate professor of civil and environmental engineering at Rice University in Houston, told the New York Times.
 “That’s more than double their worst-case.”

 Ideally, resiliency in power networks should be “designed-in” to help counter unforeseeable events.
 Operators deploy many strategies to mitigate extreme weather events, even as they get more unpredictable and difficult to manage.
 But are there solutions available today that are being overlooked?
 Perhaps.
 In my dealings with network operators and transformer manufacturers, I’m sometimes surprised to learn that one proven element of a robust resiliency strategy can go unnoticed.
 Specifically, I’m referring to the use of natural and synthetic ester fluids to replace mineral oil in distribution and power transformers.